openhab/openhab-docs/addons/uis/basic/readme.md

 ```
 Accessing Sitemaps:

-The Basis UI has a default layout showing all things and their corresponding items.
+The Basic UI has a default layout showing all things and their corresponding items.
 You may create your own sitemaps and access them through the basic UI in 2 ways.

 1. Set the default sitemap via the Paper UI vi Configuration -> Services -> Basic UI -> Configure, and set the Default Sitemap name.